upper waypoint

 What can I do if I can’t use my smartphone to connect with family and friends?

 “We’ve become so reliant on smartphones.
-And when it fails us, there is that panic moment,” said Capt.
-Erica Arteseros of San Francisco’s Fire Department, who is the program coordinator for NERT.
+And when it fails us, there is that panic moment,” said Arteseros of the San Francisco Fire Department.
 “So, we always recommend to identify an out-of-state person to be a check-in contact.”

 Here's How to Prepare for Fire Season